xxbudxx/symbolic-governed-mistral-artifact/README.md

 # Symbolic-Governed Mistral-7B — Governance Artifact

-This model is a sealed governance-layered variant of Mistral-7B-Instruct-v0.2, governed by a symbolic enforcement mesh.
+This repository contains the sealed governance artifact for the symbolic-wrapped variant of `Mistral-7B-Instruct-v0.2`.

 ## Governance Properties